 2.3 Earnings Limit

-In the case of Jobseeker's Benefit, Illness Benefit, Injury Benefit/Disablement Benefit (Incapacity Supplement), Health and Safety Benefit, Carer’s Benefit, State Pension (Transition), Invalidity Pension and State Pension (Contributory) an IQC is not payable in respect of a qualified child who resides with the claimant and the spouse/civil partner/cohabitant of the claimant where the spouse/civil partner/cohabitant has a weekly income of €400.00 (from January 2007) or more.
+In the case of Jobseeker's Benefit, Illness Benefit, Injury Benefit/Disablement Benefit (Incapacity Supplement), Health and Safety Benefit, Carer's Benefit, State Pension (Transition), Invalidity Pension and State Pension (Contributory) an IQC is not payable in respect of a qualified child who resides with the claimant and the spouse/civil partner/cohabitant of the claimant where the spouse/civil partner/cohabitant has a weekly income in excess of €400.00 (from January 2007).

 ** [Previously, the income limit was €350.00, effective from January 2005]

 The spouse/civil partner/cohabitant's income is calculated in accordance with the legislation governing the determination of a qualified adult increase.